wmglab-duke/3D_nerve_pipeline/docs/source/JSON/JSON_parameters/sim.md

     - `"sim"`: The value (Integer) indicates which sim index to use fo the scout Sim (can be the current Sim's index).
 Required if `"scout"` is used.

+- `“exit_interval”`: The value (Double, units: milliseconds) is the time interval how often NEURON should check simulation for an AP and exit the simulation.
+Optional.

 <!-- end list -->

 - `“termination_criteria”`: Required for threshold finding protocols